Insights & Trends CX Contact Center

 10. Agent effort score (AES)

 Agent effort score reflects your agents’ level of effort to meet customer needs, resolve issues, and conduct their work.
-It measures how easy or difficult agents find their day-to-day tasks and handle customer interactions.
+It measures how easy or difficult agents find their day-to-day tasks and how well they handle customer interactions.

-A low AES means that agents have the necessary tools, resources, and support to be efficient in their roles, while a high AES means they face challenges that affect their performance or ability to help customers through their queries.
+A low AES indicates that agents have the necessary tools, resources, and support to be efficient in their roles.
+In contrast, a high AES indicates they face challenges that affect their performance or their ability to help customers with their queries.

 AES helps you spot areas where agents need more support or training.
 Keep in mind that high effort often leads to burnout, which in turn impacts productivity and retention.